 They pride themselves on innovation in manufacturing and always taking in and solving the tougher machining problems.
 Consistency and efficiency are the key to winning – being able to hit a dimension or tolerance over thousands of parts is about controlling the fine details of the process.

-We had a chance to interview Jim and Wayne at their shop recently and now have a better understanding of what makes them a top tier manufacturing company in Northeast Connecticut.
+We had a chance to interview Jim and Wayne at their shop and we now have a better understanding of what makes them a top tier manufacturing company in Northeast Connecticut.

 What are your biggest challenges and opportunities in terms of both the production floor and your business in general?